sshnet/SSH.NET/README.md

 Private keys in OpenSSL PKCS#8 PEM format can be encrypted using any cipher method BouncyCastle supports.

-Private keys in ssh.com format can be encrypted using one of the following cipher methods:
+Private keys in ssh.com format can be encrypted using the following cipher method:
 * 3des-cbc

 Private keys in OpenSSH key format can be encrypted using one of the following cipher methods: